dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/BridgeAppDemo.md

 This tutorial is designed for you to gain a better understanding of the DJI Bridge App.
 It will teach you how to use it for app debugging by implementing the live video view and two basic camera functionalities: "Take Photo" and "Record video".

 You can download the <a href="https://github.com/dji-sdk/DJI-Bridge-App" target="_blank">DJI Bridge App Source Code</a>, build and install it on your mobile device.

-Alos, you can download the sample project for this tutorial from the Github Page, which you can access it by pressing the **Github Tag** on top of this tutorial.
+You can download the sample project source code from Github Page by pressing the **Github Tag** on top of this tutorial.

 ## Introduction